Australia shares likely to open lower, NZ slips

-Oct 7 (Reuters) - Australian shares are set to open lower on Friday, tracking major Wall Street indexes down overnight as fears build of a possible recession.
+Oct 12 (Reuters) - Australian shares are set to open lower on Wednesday, with lower commodity prices likely to drag mining and energy stocks down, and as fears about a potential global recession continue to weigh on investor sentiment.

 The local share price index futures